apache/metron/metron-analytics/metron-profiler/README.md

 ## Getting Started

 This section will describe the steps required to get your first "Hello, World!"" profile running.
-This assumes that you have a successful Profiler [installation](#installation) and have it running.
+This assumes that you have a successful Profiler [Installation](#installation) and have it running.

 1. Create the profile definition in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.
-This file will not exist, if you have never created Profiles previously.
+This file will likely not exist, if you have never created Profiles before.

     The following example will create a profile that simply counts the number of messages per `ip_src_addr`.
     ```